Railways in

 predominantly metre gauge with a new 1600mm gauge line under construction

-- Estrada de Ferro Trombetas isolated but heavily used line
+- Estrada de Ferro Trombetas private railway in the state

-in the state of Pará, conveying bauxite from the mines of Saracá, Almeidas
+of Pará, conveying bauxite from the mines of Saracá, Almeidas and Aviso

-and Aviso to the port facilities of Trombetas harbour on the River Amazon
+to the port facilities of Trombetas on the River Amazon (28km, metre

-- Vale - mining consortium which owns four major
+- Vale - mining consortium which operates several major

 - Estrada de Ferro Vitória a Minas (905km, metre gauge)